magician-project/magician_main_board/doc/connectors.md

 1) Connect the Camera Board to the Magician Main Board using a cable that ties the GREEN ( on both images above headers ).
 2) Connect the LED COBs to the Overvolted LED COB Light output of the Camera Board.
 3) Connect the Overvolted LED COB input voltage on the Direct LED Voltage Input (PINK color) of the Camera Board
-4) Start the Magician Mainboard by supplying the "i" byte
+4) Start the Magician Mainboard by sending an "i" byte

 ## Closer look on the PCBs and Diagrams